Company car as a salary top-up

 - you have been provided with a van that cannot be used outside working hours because the van is kept within the locked business premises outside working hours and this is verifiable;

 - you are under a (collective) arrangement with the Tax and Customs Administration on how your employer monitors your private use;

-- by means of a ‘Statement of no private use of company car’ in combination with a balanced kilometer log or another type of proof;
+- by means of a ‘Statement of no private use of company car’ in combination with a full kilometer log or another type of proof;

-- by means of other types of proof (under the doctrine that evidence can be provided by all legal means available), for instance, a Black Box;
+- by means of other types of proof for instance a black box;

 The kilometer log should contain the following details:

 - the model of the car;

 - the registration number of the car;